ernene/GetData_Project/README.md

 ## Repository

-This repository contains the source code for programming assignment:
+This repository contains the following files for the programming assignment:

-### run_analysis.R :
+### - run_analysis.R :
+this is the R script file that:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.